nirbhay16g/checking-/README.md

 # checking-
-this is demo for git and github class
+this is demo for git and github class.